Myles Straw Player Props: Guardians vs. Red Sox

 - The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 14th in MLB.

-- The Red Sox have the 25th-ranked team ERA across all MLB pitching staffs (4.65).
+- The Red Sox's 4.64 team ERA ranks 24th across all MLB pitching staffs.

 - Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (77 total, 1.3 per game).

-- Paxton gets the start for the Red Sox, his fifth of the season.
-He is 1-1 with a 4.26 ERA and 27 strikeouts in 19 2/3 innings pitched.
+- Crawford (1-2 with a 3.48 ERA and 33 strikeouts in 33 2/3 innings pitched) makes the start for the Red Sox, his fourth of the season.

-- In his last time out on Wednesday against the Cincinnati Reds, the lefty went five innings, allowing one earned run while surrendering four hits.
+- In his last time out on Saturday, the right-hander went three innings against the Tampa Bay Rays, giving up one earned run while surrendering two hits.

-- In four games this season, the 34-year-old has put up an ERA of 4.26, with 12.8 strikeouts per nine innings.
-Opponents are batting .236 against him.
+- The 27-year-old has a 3.48 ERA and 8.8 strikeouts per nine innings in 11 games this season, while allowing a batting average of .203 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.